 Using DTMF codes via the control input of 433.05 MHz you press 1 to select the menu, 2 to change speed, 3 for the tone of emission (400 - 600 - 800 Hz), 4 to change content and 5 to read back the text.

-The DTMF tones can be generated using a DTMF microphone, mobile phone or be computer generated, with a microphone held in front of a loud speaker.
+DTMF tones can be generated using a DTMF microphone, mobile phone.

 The digitisation of VK3RTV on Mt Dandenong east of Melbourne followed a remarkable progression which began with black and white in 1977, then full colour television serving both Melbourne and Geelong.